Campsites these days increasingly offer electric hook-up as standard, so campervanners can run TVs, microwaves and even showers.

 Many campervan owners will say that a van combines all the joys of a back-to-nature tent holiday, with just the right level of comforts from home.

-Forget about TVs and power showers – a decent mattress, clean drinking water and a solid roof are all that’s needed.
+Forget about watching TV and power showers – a decent mattress, clean drinking water and a solid roof are all that’s needed.

 If that’s you, then there are many sites to choose from.
 And if you start to get pangs that you’re missing EastEnders, or you want a decent reading light in the evenings, then you’ve got your campervan leisure battery and mods cons as a fall-back.